 State F0: Determine Rx HDCP Capable.
-The downstream side determines that the receiver is HDCP capable.
-This step may be defined as part of the setup and discovery procedures and is outside the scope of this specification.
+The downstream side determines that the receiver is HDCP capable as part of the setup and discovery procedures defined in the AVCL chapter of the WHDI specification.
 Since state F0 is reached upon an Upstream Authentication Request, authentication must be started immediately by the downstream side if the receiver is HDCP capable.
 A valid video screen is displayed to the user with encryption disabled during this time.